cosmos/cosmos-sdk/docs/architecture/adr-063-core-module-api.md

 ## Abstract

-A new core API is proposed to be added as a way to develop cosmos-sdk applications that will in the future replace the existing `AppModule` and `sdk.Context` frameworks a set of core services and a new `Handler` struct.
+A new core API is proposed as a way to develop cosmos-sdk applications that will eventually replace the existing `AppModule` and `sdk.Context` frameworks a set of core services and extension interfaces.
 This core API aims to:
 - be simpler,
 - more extensible,
 - more stable than the current framework,